Primary Care Investment

 In 2018, the WAFP House of Delegates pursued a strategy to increase the prominence of primary care in Washington’s health care system.
 Evidence from other states, and from nations around the world, demonstrates that systems which prioritize primary care have better health outcomes at lower costs and with greater patient satisfaction.

 Since then, WAFP advocated and secured funding from the state legislature to study health care spending in the state.
 The study found that less than 5 percent of health care funding in Washington goes to primary care.
-With data in hand, WAFP continued to advocate through both the state legislature and the executive branch for changes that would put primary care at the center of health care in the state.
-The work continues today.
+In 2022, SB 5589 was passed by the state legislature and signed into law by Gov. Jay Inslee.
+This bill, introduced at WAFP's request, directs the Health Care Cost Transparency Board to measure and report on primary care expenditures in the state, as well as the progress towards increasing it to 12 percent of total health care expenditures.
+It further authorizes the Office of the Insurance Commissioner to assess insurers' primary care expenditures.
+While this is a huge victory for primary care in Washington, the work continues.